nasirlukman/nasirlukman.github.io/_posts/2025-05-03-hyperspectral-lithium-granite-core.md

         {% include figure.liquid
             path="assets/img/post_10_minimum_wavelength_mapper.png"
             class="img-fluid rounded"
-            alt=Minimum Wavelength Map of a lithium-bearing granite core sample showing the spatial distribution of the deepest absorption feature around 2200 nm.
+            alt="Minimum Wavelength Map of a lithium-bearing granite core sample showing the spatial distribution of the deepest absorption feature around 2200 nm.
 The image is color-coded to represent wavelength position, with blue indicating shorter wavelengths and purple for longer wavelengths.
 The brightness indicates absorption depth, with dark pixels showing absence of white mica minerals and lighter pixels representing areas where they are present.
-The map shows a transition from muscovite at the margins of the granite to lepidolite in the core.
+The map shows a transition from muscovite at the margins of the granite to lepidolite in the core."
         %}
     </div>
 </div>